aidenbenner/halite3/README.md

 student.

 This was the first AI competition i've ever participated in and had a lot of fun.
-The community surrounding the game was fantastic and very open and helpful.

-Here is more information about the game https://halite.io/ And here is my player page https://halite.io/user/?user_id=1185
+Here is more information about the game https://halite.io/ Here is my player page https://halite.io/user/?user_id=1185

 # Post-Mortem